 SpeechSynthesis is already supported by all major browsers while SpeechRecognition is for now only available in Chrome.
 You can check out how the Web Speech API works in practice in this demo (works only in Chrome).

 Web Speech API demo by Google (https://www.google.com/intl/en/chrome/demos/speech.html)

 The immersive web is a term coined to describe bringing virtual reality experiences to the browser.
 With WebXR API, the successor of now deprecated Web VR, web developers can connect to virtual reality (VR) and augmented reality (AR) devices, read movement data from those devices, and render 3D scenes to them.
 Gaming is the most widely-known application of the immersive web, but it can have a lot of potential uses in e-commerce, real estate, tourism, education, or healthcare industries.
 You can watch a demo from Mozilla to see what it is capable of.

 “Hello WebXR” demo from Mozilla (https://blog.mozvr.com/hello-webxr/)

-As mentioned earlier, Chromium and browsers based on its engine (Chrome, Edge, Opera) are usually the early adopters of new web’s capabilities.
+As mentioned earlier, Chromium and browsers based on its engine (Chrome, Edge, Opera) are usually the early adopters of new web capabilities.
 What Web Can Do Today website provides an up-to-date overview of modern web capabilities and how they are currently supported.
-Google Play Store being open for PWAs for some time now makes web applications appear indistinguishable from the native apps.
-Webkit however, the browser engine used by Safari, is not so keen on implementing many of the new web experimental APIs.
-Due to concerns regarding privacy and fingerprinting, they have decided to not yet implement many of the most interesting APIs.
+Google Play Store has been open for PWAs for some time now, making web applications appear indistinguishable from native apps.
+Webkit, however, the browser engine used by Safari, is not so keen on implementing many of the new web experimental APIs.
+Due to concerns regarding privacy and fingerprinting, they have decided not to implement many of the most interesting APIs yet.
 While some of the concerns might seem valid, it is hard not to realize that this decision severely limits the possibilities of PWAs on iOS and does not make them yet a full-fledged alternative to native apps.